 Saint-Émilion is one of the oldest and largest appellations in Bordeaux, with over 5,500 hectares dedicated to growing grapes.
 In 1999 it was designated as a UNESCO World Heritage Site, a resounding testament to the area’s viticultural importance.

-One of the first things that visitors learn about the Saint-Émilion appellation on a Wine Appreciation Cruise aboard Rosa is the huge range of wines that are produced in this region.
+One of the first things that visitors learn about the Saint-Émilion appellation on a Wine Appreciation Cruise aboard Rosa is the huge range of Bordeaux wines that are produced in this region.
 The terroir varies from château to château, largely as a result of the soil on which each one sits.

 The majority of the Grand Cru wines in Saint-Émilion are grown on the limestone-rich hillsides surrounding the town.
 As well as changing the pH of the soil and providing minerals such as calcium that help the vines grow, limestone benefits from particularly good drainage.
 This ensures that the soil soaks up the rain, retaining it and releasing it when the soil is parched in summer.
 The châteaux at Clos Fourtet and Beau-Séjour Bécot produce rich, textured Grand Cru wines grown on these lime-rich hillsides.